ryantheEng/compound-ROI/README.md

 This Github page focuses on understanding the ROI of Compounds different markets.
 Of the different markets, which ones are the most advantageous?

 ### Getting the Data
-We first queried the *compound market stats* table for the APYs and COMP speeds of the different markets.
-This resulted in the following graphs.
+We first queried the *compound market stats* table for the supplier APYs and COMP speeds of the different markets, averaged and grouped by day and symbol.
+This resulted in the following graphs which show supply APY and COMP APY grouped by market with respect to time.

 ![Supply](/outputs/apy-line.png)